Cap'n Magneto: Gameplay

 The game takes place on a top-down 2-D map, which is colorized in recent versions.
 The characters, including Magneto, appear in side view.
-By modern standards the map is quite small, wrapping around after about three window-sizes, the windows remaining limited to the original 512 × 384 resolution of the early Macs.
+By modern standards the map is quite small, wrapping around after about three window-sizes, the windows remaining limited to the original 512 × 342 resolution of the early Macs.
 Magneto could move only in the four cardinal directions, either by pressing buttons on the "control panel" on the right side of the screen, or by using the cursor keys in modern versions (early Macs did not include cursor keys).
 There are several other buttons used to identify objects and translate the alien speech, pick up or drop objects, and to use the various equipment found while playing.

 Cap'n Magneto is based on finding and collecting important items scattered around the map, and then using them to access different areas of the map and continue in this fashion.
 Most of the map consists of various "buildings", including the broken remains of Magneto's ship, as well as a useful apple tree and a small island.
 Some of the map locations lead to "new maps" when entered, areas that are represented by smaller buildings on the original "outdoors" map.

 Also scattered around the map are various alien characters who are sometimes friendly; friendly aliens will follow Magneto around the map, periodically saying various "help text"-like statements that are spoken using the Mac's speech system.
 These statements come out as an odd garbled sound and text until Magneto retrieves his tricorder from the ship's wreckage, although it is possible to partially decode the text labels as the symbol font used to obscure the text is similar enough to make some text legible.

 Friendly aliens will help Magneto in combat, dramatically improving his odds of winning the game.
 Although friendlies are not particularly strong attacking, enemies attacking Magneto have an equal chance of attacking any friendlies nearby, reducing the number of hits Magneto will take.
 Combat is very simple; the player clicks on a target and holds the mouse (or cursor key) while a "battle counter" appears and displays random numbers, the idea being to release the mouse when the number is high in order to do more damage.
 Magneto's health is displayed as a small bar at the bottom of the screen, and will regain strength with time.

+Plot

+Captain Lance Magneto of the Intergalactic Rangers, crash-landed on an alien planet to find the space pirate named The Menturg.
+His mission was to gather supplies and tools scattered across the world to defeat the villain and find his way back home.